 - If you notice your stopcock is stiff, give it a spray with WD40.

 - If it is still stiff, contact us – if you have plumbing and drainage cover, you can claim for seized stopcocks.

 Contact us on 0345 3192 247 and we can help!
 Our technical teams will run through some simple troubleshooting tips with you to see if your problem can be resolved over the phone.
 If not, we’ll send a highly skilled and qualified plumber round to get your plumbing problems sorted as soon as possible.

-There could be a number of reasons for your drainage issues so it’s better to trust the professionals.
-After all, you could end up making it worse and you could be faced with a hefty bill to pay to repair the damage.
-We help, we repair, we care.
+There could be a number of reasons for your drainage issues, so it’s better to trust the professionals.
+After all, you could end up making it worse, and you could be faced with a hefty bill to pay to repair the damage.
+We help, we repair, and we care.

 247 Home Rescue accepts no liability for any injuries or damages you sustain following the advice on this website.
 If in doubt, seek professional assistance.